Gun9niR/SE-experimental-HW/HW2/maze/README.md

 # Comparison of algorithms (Time)
-Efficiency is measured by the time consumed by solving the same maze with different starting and finishing points 100 times..
+Efficiency is measured by the time consumed by solving the same maze with different starting and finishing points 100 times.

 ## Maze1
 ### Size=20*20